dataminer-site/dataminer-site.github.io/docs/archive/0.6/extensions/full_text_search.md

 Full Text Search is an extension to DataMiner that allows for search through strings, similar to SQLite's FTS5 extension.

 # API
-The extension adds two `PRAGMA` statements to DuckDB: one to create, and one to drop an index.
+The extension adds two `PRAGMA` statements to dataminer: one to create, and one to drop an index.
 Additionally, a scalar macro `stem` is added, which is used internally by the extension.

 ### PRAGMA create_fts_index
 ```